Dharshan-B/Heart_and_Diabetes_predictor/README.md

 - 🧠 Machine Learning prediction for:
   - Diabetes
   - Heart Disease
+  - Coming soon such as parkinsons disease,etc.,.
+(Collaboration needed for many disease and testing the site)
 - 💡 Simple and intuitive UI
 - 🎨 Responsive and modern design using HTML, CSS, and JS
 - 🚀 Deployed on Render